mrkiura/zen_extract/README.md

 # zen_extract

-Extracting the zen of python text
+Extracting the zen of python and printing it as a readable string.